Key Takeaway

 Final Resources:

-- Resource Center for VA form templates and evidence checklists.
+- Resource Center for medical evidence checklists.